F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_hierarchical-port-binding.rst

 Overview
 --------

 Neutron `hierarchical port binding`_ [#]_ allows software-defined networking (SDN) users to dynamically configure VLANs and VLAN tags for a physical BIG-IP® :term:`device` or :term`device service cluster` connected to a 'top of rack' L3 switch (a network 'segment').
-Telling the F5® agent what physical switch and port the BIG-IPs are connected to allows the agent to configure the BIG-IPs to process traffic for VLANs that are dynamically created in that segment.
+Telling the F5® agent what physical switch and port the BIG-IPs are connected to allows the agent to configure the BIG-IPs to process traffic for networks that are dynamically created in that segment.

 Disconnected Services
 `````````````````````